Top 50+ Embedded C Interview Questions and Answers

 Ans:

-Optimizing code for size in Embedded C programming involves addressing challenges such as limited memory resources, code space constraints, and firmware size limitations.
-Considerations include minimizing code size through code refactoring, algorithmic optimizations, and data structure optimizations, reducing unnecessary overhead, and leveraging compiler optimizations and linker settings.
-Techniques such as function inlining, dead code elimination, and data compression are used to reduce firmware size and improve memory utilization, enabling efficient operation in memory-constrained embedded systems.
+Optimizing code size in Embedded C involves managing limited memory and code space constraints.
+Key strategies include code refactoring, algorithmic and data structure optimizations, and reducing overhead.
+Techniques like function inlining, dead code elimination, and data compression help minimize firmware size.
+Leveraging compiler optimizations and linker settings further improves memory utilization in constrained systems.

 Ans: